 - Yojana Magazine can be downloaded from yojana.gov.in, absolutely free of cost.

-- Published by government of India, so that credibility and authenticity is high.
+- Published by the government of India, so that credibility and authenticity is high.

 - Articles are written by highly expert scholars, P.hd students, ministers and bureaucrats.